-The academic year 2019/20 was our fourth year of operation and our second year in our purpose built permanent school building.
+The academic year 2020/21 was our fifth year of operation and our third year in our purpose built permanent school building.

-Despite the challenges faced ordinarily, together with the uncertainties and challenges provided by dealing with a global pandemic, we managed to achieve a small operational surplus for the year.
+Despite the challenges faced ordinarily, together with the uncertainties and challenges provided by dealing with a global pandemic, we managed to achieve a small operational deficit for the year drawing on available reserves.